Ley789/SimpleRayTracer/Thesis/thesis.md

 Color will be represented with the RGB model.
 The RGB color model represents a color by adding red, green and blue lights together.
-The intensity of these lights are defined by values of the interval [0,1], where 0 stands for 0% and 1 for 100% intensity.
+The intensity of these lights is defined by values in the interval [0,1], where 0 stands for 0% and 1 for 100% intensity.
 Each light value is called channel.
 E.g. Color 1 0 0 has a red channel of 100%, green channel of 0% and blue
 channel 0%.